 - 2 garlic cloves

 - 10 tbsp quality extra virgin olive oil

 - 1 tbsp fino or sherry vinegar

 - Chopped cucumber

-2. Add the water depending on how thick the gazpacho you want.
+Add the water depending on how thick you want the gazpacho to be.

 - ½ small onion, chopped roughly

 - 1 kg (about 2.2 lbs) ripe tomatoes, chopped roughly